kolotaev/vakt/README.md

 ##### Redis
 Redis storage.

-RedisStorate stores all Policies in he hash whose key is the collection name and the hash'es key value pairs are Policy UID -> serialized Policy representation.
+RedisStorate stores all Policies in a hash whose key is the collection name and the hash'es key value pairs are Policy UID -> serialized Policy representation.

 Default collection name is "vakt_policies".

 You can use different Serializers.
 Any custom or one of the vakt's native.
+Just pass it to the `RedisStorage` constructor.

-Vakt is shiped with:
+Vakt is shipped with:
 - `JSONSerializer`
 - `PickleSerializer` - the fastest.
 Used as the default one.